Skip to main content

 6 mentions Positive Neutral Negative

-The game suffers from several stability issues, including frequent crashes, visual glitches, and dialogue loops that can halt progression.
-While these bugs can be frustrating and affect performance, they generally do not completely prevent enjoyment, though some transitions and loading screens remain notably choppy or error-prone.
+The game experiences several stability issues, including frequent crashes, visual glitches, and frustrating bugs like dialogue loops that halt progress.
+While these technical problems can disrupt gameplay, they do not entirely detract from the overall experience for some players.

 • “The game has multiple frustrating glitches, mainly the dialogue getting stuck in a loop so that you're unable to progress.”